-If you asked Manny Hilario, CEO of The One Group, a year ago if he would ever add an off-premise channel to his high-end steak brand STK, he would have said that offering delivery would undermine its food quality, especially since steaks don’t travel well.
+If you asked Manny Hilario, CEO of The One Group, in January of last year if he would ever add an off-premise channel to his high-end steak brand STK, he would have said that offering delivery would undermine its food quality, especially since steaks don’t travel well.

 "It's really amazing what happens when your restaurant gets shut down how quickly you have to give in to that thought process, but we did," Hilario said.